Storage tank: Features and maintenance

-As flash-points of fuels go very low the tanks are usually spherical (known as spheres), to store LPG, hydrogen, hexane, nitrogen, oxygen etc.

-Other types of tank
+Types of tank

 Atmospheric

 An atmospheric tank is a container for holding a liquid at atmospheric pressure.
-The major design code for welded atmospheric tanks are API 650 and API 620.
+The major design codes for welded atmospheric tanks are API 650 and API 620.
 API 653 is used for analysis of in-service storage tanks.
-In Europe the design code is EN14015 using load cases from Eurocode 3 (EN 1993), part 4-2.
+In Europe the applicable design code is EN 14015, which uses load cases from Eurocode 3 (EN 1993), part 4-2.

-High pressure
+High-pressure

-In the case of a liquefied gas such as hydrogen or chlorine, or a compressed gas such as compressed natural gas or MAPP, the storage tank must be made to withstand the sometimes immense pressures exerted by the contents.
-These tanks may be called cylinders and, being pressure vessels, are sometimes excluded from the class of "tanks".
+In the case of a liquefied gas such as hydrogen or chlorine, or a compressed gas such as compressed natural gas or MAPP, the storage tank must be made to withstand the sometimes-considerable pressures exerted by the contents.
+These tanks, being pressure vessels, are sometimes excluded from the class of "tanks".
+Container tanks for handling liquids during transportation are often designed to handle varying degrees of pressure.

 Thermal storage tanks

-One form of seasonal thermal energy storage (STES) is the use of large surface water tanks that are insulated and then covered with earth berms to enable the year-round of solar-thermal heat that is collected primarily in the summer for all-year heating.
+One form of seasonal thermal energy storage (STES) is the use of large surface water tanks that are insulated and then covered with earth berms to enable storage of seasonal solar-thermal heat that is collected primarily in the summer for all-year heating.
 A related technology has become widespread in Danish district heating systems.
 The thermal storage medium is gravel and water in large, shallow, lined pits that are covered with insulation, soil and grass.

-Ice and slush tanks are used for short-term of cold for use in air conditioning, allowing refrigeration equipment to be run at night when electric power is less expensive, yet provide cooling during hot daytime hours.
+Ice and slush tanks are used for short-term storage of cold for use in air conditioning, allowing refrigeration equipment to be run at night when electric power is less expensive, yet provide cooling during hot daytime hours.

-Milk tank
+Milk tanks

 A bulk milk cooling tank is a storage tank located in a dairy farm's milkhouse used for cooling and holding fluid milk at a low temperature until it can be picked up by a milk hauler.
 Since milk leaves the udder at approximately 35 °C, milk tanks are needed to rapidly cool fresh raw milk to a storage temperature of 4 °C to 6 °C, thereby slowing growth of microorganisms.
 Bulk milk cooling tanks are usually made of stainless steel and are constructed to sanitary standards.
-It must be cleaned after each milk collection.
+They must be cleaned after each milk collection.
 The milk cooling tank may be the property of the farmer, or may be rented by the farmer from a dairy plant.

-Septic tank
+Septic tanks

-A septic tank is part of a small scale sewage treatment system often referred to as a septic system.
+A septic tank is part of a small-scale sewage treatment system often referred to as a septic system.
 Septic systems are commonly used to treat wastewater from homes and small businesses in rural and suburban areas.
 It consists of the tank and a septic drain field.
 Waste water enters the tank where solids can settle and scum floats.
 Anaerobic digestion occurs on the settled solids, reducing the volume of solids.
 The water released by the system is normally absorbed by the drain field without needing any further treatment.